vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-EsxiStorageCapacity.md

 ## Synopsis

-Checks the disk usage for ESXi hosts.
+Checks the disk usage for ESX hosts.

 ## Syntax